-8. Consider using a specialist travel agent.
-Some agents provide stellar niche services; one might be very experienced in working with hearing-impaired travelers, another with developmentally impaired travelers.
+- Consider using a specialist travel agent.
+Some agents provide stellar niche services; one might be very experienced in working with travelers with hearing impairments, another with developmentally impaired travelers.
 Since the requirements for these varied travelers can be staggeringly different, it helps to find someone who knows the ropes.
-Check the agent search feature atto find qualified travel agents across the U.S.
+Check the agent search feature at to find qualified travel agents across the U.S.

-14. Know your rights.
+- Know your rights.
 Before going through airport security, be aware of the TSA’s rules for travelers with disabilities and medical conditions.
-See also the U.S. Department of Transportation’s guide to the rights of travelers with disabilities.
+See also the U.S. Department of Transportation’s Disability Resource Center.

 For more information on traveling with all types of disabilities, check out the websites and other resources below.

-Accessible Journeys: Tour operator for slow walkers, wheelchair travelers and their companions
+- Accessible Journeys: Tour operator for slow walkers, travelers with wheelchairs and their companions

-Disabled Traveler’s Guide to the World: Travel tips and destination guides for disabled travelers
+- Disabled Traveler’s Guide to the World: Travel tips and destination guides for travelers with disabilities

-Emerging Horizons: An online quarterly newsletter providing a wide range of information for mobility-impaired travelers
+- Emerging Horizons: News and information for mobility-impaired travelers

-Gimp on the Go: Destination guides, travel tips, photo gallery and resources for disabled travelers
+- Gimp on the Go: Destination guides, travel tips, photo gallery and resources for travelers with disabilities

 - Limitless Travel: U.K.-based company offering accessible tours in Europe